-A Tragic History
+A Grim History

 “As you can imagine, this sort of stopped vaccine development for a very long time,” Karron says.
 “You took a pathogen that, even then, didn't kill that many children, and it killed children.”

-For the next two decades, RSV vaccine progress stagnated.
-Researchers needed to know what had gone so wrong in the 1960s.
-The mystery wasn't solved until 2008, when Fernando P. Polack, founder of the Infant Foundation in Argentina, and his team at Johns Hopkins University published a study in Nature Medicine describing how the antibodies produced by the vaccinated children's immune systems did not bind strongly enough to the virus.
-Instead the antibodies attracted dead viruses and sparked a dangerous cascade of abnormal immune responses that caused severe inflammation in the lungs, making the children sicker than they would have been with no preexisting antibodies.
+Before RSV vaccine research could lead anywhere fruitful, researchers needed to know what had gone so wrong in the 1960s trials to cause antibody-enhanced disease.
+The mystery wasn't solved until 2008, when Fernando P. Polack, founder of the Infant Foundation in Argentina, and his team at Johns Hopkins University published a study in Nature Medicine describing experiments with mice that demonstrated how the antibodies produced by the vaccinated children's immune systems bound to RSV but did not neutralize it.

 A Tale of Two Protein Shapes

-In June 2008 Jason McLellan, now a molecular biologist at the University of Texas at Austin, had just completed his Ph.D. at Johns Hopkins and begun a postdoctoral fellowship at the National Institutes of Health Vaccine Research Center, where he met Barney Graham, now a senior adviser for global health equity at Morehouse School of Medicine.
-Graham had devoted his career to studying RSV and learned that McLellan, who specialized in mapping the atomic structure of proteins, was interested in working on something “a little off the radar,” Graham says.
+In 2008 Jason McLellan, now a molecular biologist at the University of Texas at Austin, had just begun a postdoctoral fellowship at the National Institutes of Health Vaccine Research Center, where he met Graham.
+Graham, who was leading RSV vaccine efforts there, learned that McLellan, who specialized in mapping the atomic structure of proteins, wanted to work on something “a little off the radar,” Graham says.
 “Well, we have no structural information on RSV yet,” he told McLellan.
-Graham was particularly interested in the F protein, the main target for RSV vaccine development.
+Graham was particularly interested in the “F protein,” the antigen that was the main target for RSV vaccine development.

-The F protein is an antigen, the part of a pathogen that the immune system recognizes as a threat and makes antibodies against.
+The idea piqued McLellan's interest.
+“It became clear that RSV was one of the major childhood pathogens for which we didn't have a vaccine, so working on a vaccine that can help save the lives of babies and young children was very motivating,” he says.
 The pair's goal—discovering the F protein's structure—would become the key to creating a successful vaccine.
 But the F protein isn't stable: when it fuses with a cell, allowing the virus to enter and hijack the cell to reproduce, it changes shape.
-Antibodies against the postfusion shape—the ones produced by the immune systems of the children in the 1960s trials—don't neutralize the circulating form of the virus that well before it binds to cells.
-But if a vaccine could induce antibodies against its prefusion form, they might bind properly with the active form of virus.
+Antibodies against the so-called postfusion shape—the ones produced by the immune systems of the children in the 1960s trials—don't fully neutralize the circulating form of the virus before it binds to cells, known as the prefusion form.
+But if a vaccine could induce antibodies against this form, they should bind properly with the virus's active form.
 The trick was to figure out what that prefusion protein looked like and how to lock it into that shape.

+The researchers then used a similar human antibody to determine the F protein's structure.
 “After we had that structure, everything really fell in place,” Graham says.
 “All of a sudden, we had a new, very vulnerable target on the virus for making a vaccine.”

 McLellan, meanwhile, turned his focus to coronaviruses.
 The RSV work would ultimately pave the way for determining the spike protein structure of SARS-CoV-2, the virus that causes COVID, and enable Moderna, Pfizer and other companies to develop a COVID vaccine in record time.
 The era of protein-structure-based vaccine design—starting with figuring out a pathogen's protein structure and building a vaccine around it—had begun.

-Another challenge will be assuring the protection of children in low-income families, who are already more vulnerable to worse outcomes from RSV.
-The U.S. Vaccines for Children program ensures all eligible children can receive vaccines recommended by the CDC, but that program doesn't include prophylactic monoclonal antibodies.
-“The last thing you want to do is exclude babies who qualify for VFC” from the protection of the monoclonal antibody, Karron says.
+One challenge will be assuring the protection of children in low-income families, who are already more vulnerable to worse outcomes from RSV.
+The U.S. Vaccines for Children program ensures all eligible children can access vaccines recommended by the CDC, even if they lack insurance.
+But that program doesn't currently include vaccines for pregnant adults, and as of this writing, it has yet to be determined whether the program will cover nirsevimab.